Publius Valerius Poplicola: Election as consul and battle of Silva Arsia

 After the trial, Brutus demanded that his colleague, Collatinus, resign the consulship and go into exile, as a member of the hated royal family, whom the people could not trust.
-Collatinus was stunned by this betrayal, as he had been one of the leaders of the rebellion following the death of his wife, Lucretia, at the hands of the king's son, Sextus Tarquinius.
+Collatinus was stunned by this betrayal, as he had been one of the leaders of the rebellion following his wife Lucretia's suicide because of her being raped by the king's son, Sextus Tarquinius.
 Nevertheless, he resigned, and Valerius was elected to replace him.

 Meanwhile, Tarquin, whose family was of Etruscan origin, obtained the support of the Etruscan cities of Tarquinii and Veii.
 At the head of an Etruscan army, Tarquin fought the consuls Brutus and Valerius at the Battle of Silva Arsia.
 Valerius commanded the Roman infantry, while Brutus led the cavalry.
 Arruns Tarquinius, the king's son, died in combat with Brutus, who was also mortally wounded, but the Romans were ultimately victorious.

 Valerius collected the spoils of battle and returned to Rome, where he celebrated a triumph on March 1, 509 BC.
 His four-horse chariot subsequently became the traditional vehicle for a victorious Roman general.
 Then, Valerius held a magnificent funeral for Brutus, and gave a memorable speech.

 Livy wrote that Valerius fought the Veientes again in the same year, although the reason is not stated.